Rsantct/pe.audio.sys/pe.audio.sys/doc/99_NEWS.md

 ## Dec 2021, version 1.0e

 - The state file becomes json instead of yaml in order to improve parsing times about 30% faster.
 (See FAQ for help on converting `.state` to json)

-- Playback control forwarded when listening to remote sources.
+- Playback control is forwarded to a remote pe.audio.sys when listening to remote sources.
 - New warning temporary message internal facilities.
+- New playlist selector for MPD, Spotify
+- New track selector for CD
+- New random playback control